Anut-py/h-raylib/DOCUMENTATION.md

 ### Private modules

-#### Raylib.Native

-`Raylib.Native` consists solely of `foreign import` functions.
-These are used in the 6 public modules mentioned above.
-When compiling for the web, the `foreign import`s are replaced with `callRaylibFunction` calls (see the documentation for `Raylib.Web.Native` for details).

 #### Raylib.Internal

 `Raylib.Internal` contains some functions used for automatic memory management.
 The automatic memory management flow is summarized in the "Memory management" section.

+#### Raylib.Internal.Native

+`Raylib.Internal.Native` consists solely of `foreign import` functions.
+These are used in the 6 public modules mentioned above.
+When compiling for the web, the `foreign import`s are replaced with `callRaylibFunction` calls (see the documentation for `Raylib.Internal.Web.Native` for details).

-#### Raylib.ForeignUtil
+#### Raylib.Internal.Foreign

-`Raylib.ForeignUtil` contains miscellaneous utility functions for marshalling values to/from C. The most notable thing in this module is the `Freeable` typeclass.
+`Raylib.Internal.Foreign` contains miscellaneous utility functions for marshalling values to/from C. The most notable thing in this module is the `Freeable` typeclass.

 The `Freeable` typeclass contains two methods, `rlFreeDependents` and `rlFree`. `rlFree` receives a pointer and frees all of the data associated with it, including the pointer itself. `rlFreeDependents` only frees the data "dependent" on the pointer, which usually means dynamic C arrays, i.e. pointers.

-#### Raylib.Web.Native, Raylib.Web.Processable
+#### Raylib.Internal.Web.Native, Raylib.Internal.Web.Processable

 _NOTE: These modules are only used when building for the web._

-`Raylib.Web.Native` exports `callRaylibFunction`.
+`Raylib.Internal.Web.Native` exports `callRaylibFunction`.
 This is an interfacing function that allows Haskell to call raylib functions that have been compiled with emscripten.
 This has to be done in a roundabout way because we cannot directly call these functions through Haskell; we have to call a JS function that calls the actual raylib functions.

-`Raylib.Web.Processable` contains internal code to convert Haskell types to raw bytes.
+`Raylib.Internal.Web.Processable` contains internal code to convert Haskell types to raw bytes.

 ## Memory management